wagtail-packages/wagtail-unveil/README.md

 ### Command Line Interface

-Use the management command to quickly list and export URLs iwth configurable output to  control the level of detail and output format.
+Use the management command to quickly list and export URLs with configurable output to  control the level of detail and output format.

 ### Report View